 - Learning Outcomes

-- To describe the nature of international law and the development of the international conventions that provide a basis for the law of the sea
+- Describe the nature of international law and the development of the international conventions that provide a basis for the law of the sea

-- To describe the nature, characteristics and delimitation of the various maritime zones and the implications on hydrographic surveying in each
+- Describe the nature, characteristics and delimitation of the various maritime zones and the implications on hydrographic surveying in each

-- To explain the requirements for continental shelf definition in accordance with the United Nations conventions and the methods of conducting hydrographic surveys to assist in achieving continental shelf claims to the UN
+- Explain the requirements for continental shelf definition in accordance with the United Nations conventions and the methods of conducting hydrographic surveys to assist in achieving continental shelf claims to the UN

-- To describe the role of environmental assessments and their impact on hydrographic surveying activities, as well as information gained by hydrographic surveying for environmental assessments for other activities
+- Describe the role of environmental assessments and their impact on hydrographic surveying activities, as well as information gained by hydrographic surveying for environmental assessments for other activities

-- To explain the concept of product liability, with particular emphasis on nautical charting, and the legal liability of the hydrographic surveyor
+- Explain the concept of product liability, with particular emphasis on nautical charting, and the legal liability of the hydrographic surveyor

-- To explain the role of an expert witness, in particular in the role of a hydrographic surveyor in a maritime incident case
+- Explain the role of an expert witness, in particular in the role of a hydrographic surveyor in a maritime incident case